phase2/frontend-docs/docs/index.md

 ![Particle Logo Astrogoat](img/astrogoat.png)

-Particle is an opinionated set of tools and examples to:
+Particle is an opinionated set of tools and examples to blerp:

 1. Build an application-agnostic **design system** of asset files like Twig, Sass, javascript, and images
 1. Apply that design system to a locally-served **Pattern Lab** for rapid prototyping